-This module is a collection of Native Hawaiian historical and cultural resources for PIKO researchers and community partners.
+Module 1 is a collection of Native Hawaiian historical, cultural, and health resources for PIKO researchers and community partners.

-- Provide a foundation of Native Hawaiian historical and cultural context for research.
+- Provide a foundation of Native Hawaiian historical, cultural, and health context for research.

 - Describe the Native Hawaiian peoples and way of life through ‘native voices’.

 - Appreciate Native Hawaiian history and culture through the lens of experts.

 Definition of Native Hawaiians:

 A member or descendant of the indigenous Polynesian people of the Hawaiian islands (the Free Dictionary)

 Hawaiian Dictionary: Hawaiian Electronic Dictionary – Na Puke Wehewehe Olelo Hawaii